 Near the beaches, the graves of soldiers who died fighting for freedom line up in the rows of military cemeteries.
 Let’s take a closer look at the different places of memory of the Normandy landings to visit.

-The beaches of Normandy were the scene of a major historical event of the 20th century.
-These swaths of sand steeped in history house several sites that commemorate the Allied landing on June 6, 1944 : museums explaining the military operations, memorials, cemeteries, and places to honor the thousands of men who fell during the Battle of Normandy.
-Be sure to visit the Caen Memorial Museum, the Hoc strategic point between Utah Beach and Omaha Beach, the Colleville-sur-Mer American cemetery, the center of Juno Beach where the Canadian troops landed, Mulberry (the artificial port of Arromanches), the German battery in Longues-sur-Mer on the cliff at Gold Beach, and the village of Sainte-Mère-Église, one of the first to be liberated.
-Walking distance from the campsite, the Utah Beach D-Day Museum is also a must-see during your trip.
+The beaches of Normandy were the scene of a major historical turning point in the 20th century.
+These stretches of sand, steeped in history, are home to several sites commemorating the Allied landings of 6 June 1944 : museographies explaining the course of the military operations, but also memorials, cemeteries and places of meditation in memory of the thousands of men who fell during the Battle of Normandy.
+Among the must-see sites along the coast are the Caen Memorial Museum, the strategic point of Le Hoc between Utah Beach and Omaha Beach, the American cemetery at Colleville-sur-Mer, the Juno Beach centre dedicated to the intervention of Canadian troops, Mulberry (artificial harbour at Arromanches), the German battery at Longues-sur-Mer on the cliff at Gold Beach, and the village of Sainte-Mère-Église, one of the very first to be liberated.
+The D-Day landing museum is also not to be missed during your stay.

-Our Utah Beach campsite is perfect for visiting the beaches and your holiday by the sea in Normandy.
-The campsite is only a few meters from the beach.
-You can get to the D-Day beach right from the campsite.
+Camping Utah beach is the ideal campsite to visit these beaches and your seaside holidays in Normandy.
+Indeed, the campsite is only a few metres from the beach.
+You will be able to enjoy the landing beach from the campsite.